-During FY 2019-2020, GCTD added \$7,122,170 in capital additions.
-Some of the major changes and additions included \$43,529,158 for the completion of the new GCTD Administration and Operations Facility, \$2,893,479 for 5 compressed natural gas-powered buses, \$237,018 for 8 electric powered vehicles, and \$1,936,497 for the Bus Repower initiative.
+During FY 2020-21, GCTD added \$2,059,900 in capital additions.
+Some of the major additions included \$1,749,682 for 3 compressed natural gas-powered buses, and \$31,040 for an electric powered vehicle.

 Capital asset acquisitions are capitalized at cost.
 Acquisitions are typically funded primarily using federal grants with matching local funds.
 Over the past decade GCTD has received state grants from the Proposition 1B Public Transportation Modernization, Improvement, and Service Enhancement Account (PTMISEA) and California Office of Emergency Services (Cal-OES) Safety and Security programs, both of which may be used to match federal funds but neither of which require local matching funds.
-The tenyear window for Proposition 1B funds is nearly complete but some funds remain.
+The ten-year window for Proposition 1B funds is nearly complete but some funds remain.